juanjoGonDev/typeorm-transactional-tests/README.en.md

 ## License

-TypeORM Transactional Tests is available under the GNU General Public License v3.0 or later.
+TypeORM Test DB is available under the GNU General Public License v3.0 or later.